 Tillandsia Angustifolia Click thumbnails for full size, scaled to a new window.

-form of T. latifolia?
+Given a cultivar name, as a form of T. latifolia?

 Bruce Dunstan 08/18 as latifolia v. angustifolia